Social Security: An Overview

 Where Can I See My Social Security Earnings & Projected Benefits?

 You can get your Social Security statement online at ssa.gov., which will show your Social Security earnings history and projected benefits.
+A Social Security account is one of the few government accounts everyone should create as there are a number of helpful benefits to doing so.
 SSA currently only mails statements to workers age 60 and over who aren’t receiving Social Security benefits and do not yet have a “My Social Security account”.

 Social Security Calculators